Kyla Cathey is a freelance writer, editor, and blogger based in California's Central Valley.

 It runs about $70 (U.S.) depending on where you buy it, so if your cat is one of those who refuses to use it, it can be a costly hit.
 But if you do have a cat with a breathing condition that an inhaler would help, I think the pros outweigh the potential cons by such an enormous amount that the cost is worth it.

 My cat Sparrow has had asthma since she was two years old.
 I noticed she coughed as if she had a lot of hairballs, but she was never actually producing one.
-So I hit Google and, after searching for her symptoms, stumbled on Feline Asthma with Fritz the Brave.
-I took her to the vet, who listened to her lungs, recommended an X-ray, and a few hours later she had a diagnoses of asthma and chronic bronchitis.
+So I hit Google and, after searching for her symptoms, stumbled on a website called Feline Asthma with Fritz the Brave.
+I took Sparrow to the vet, who listened to her lungs, recommended an X-ray, and a few hours later she had a diagnoses of asthma and chronic bronchitis.

 Sparrow has been on a number of medications since—azithromycin to clear up flares of chronic bronchitis and Zyrtec to keep allergens from setting it off, and the rare steroid shot when this isn't enough and her asthma flares up worse.
 For the most part, if the other problems were under control, her asthma was too—she was just a bit wheezy.